uycung/GenAI_Agents_Notebooks/README.md

     cd notebooks
     ```
 3. Install the required dependencies (if any).
-4. Open the Jupyter Notebooks using Jupyter Notebook or supported IDE.
+4. Open the Notebooks using Jupyter Notebook or supported IDE.
 5. Run the cells in the notebooks.